Table of Contents

-When someone is feeling so depressed, can’t function, and is becoming hopeless, all they care about is getting better.
-Becoming whole again.
-The traditional treatment protocol for major depression includes a combination of antidepressant drug therapy and psychotherapy.
-In recent years, adding complimentary holistic therapies has been found to enhance the overall treatment outcomes.
+The treatment plan for major depression includes both antidepressants and therapy.
+In recent years, holistic therapies have been also found to enhance the overall treatment outcomes.

 Antidepressant Drug Therapy

-Currently, there are about thirty different antidepressant drugs on the market.
-These drugs are classified into four different categories, including:
+Currently, there are about thirty antidepressant drugs on the market.
+These drugs are classified into four groups, including:

-Antidepressants remain the core treatment protocol for clinical depression.
-The effects of the medication may take 4-6 weeks to be noticed, and it is common for the dosages and the medication itself to be adjusted and changed during the trial stages.
+These drugs remain the core treatment method for depression.
+The effects of the medication may take 4-6 weeks to be felt.
+Sometimes doses need to be tweaked or other drugs trialed to find the best fit.

-Antidepressants come with a wide array of side effects that make these medications challenging.
-A doctor will weigh the potential benefits against the possible side effects when making the decision to prescribe antidepressants.
-Common side effects include weight gain, sexual dysfunction, nausea, dizziness, blurred vision, dry mouth, and insomnia.
+Antidepressants come with an array of side effects that make these drugs hard to prescribe.
+A doctor will weigh the benefits against the side effects when he or she decides to prescribe them.
+Common side effects include weight gain, sexual issues, nausea, dizziness, blurred vision, dry mouth, and insomnia.

-- Dialectical Behavior Therapy (DBT): Helps patients regulate emotions and better cope with stress.
-Also helps teach healthy interpersonal skills.
+- DBT.
+DBT helps patients manage emotions and better cope with stress.
+DBT also helps teach healthy interpersonal skills.

-- Psychodynamic Therapy: Focuses on unresolved emotional pain due to past events, trauma, or childhood upbringing.
+- Psychodynamic Therapy.
+Focuses on feelings and pain caused by past events, trauma, or childhood issues.

-- Interpersonal Therapy: Focuses on interpersonal relationship interactions, social skills, and helps identify problem areas that might be contributing to depression.
+- Interpersonal Therapy.
+Focuses on relationships, social skills, and helps with problem areas that might be factors in depression.

-- Mindfulness-Based Cognitive Therapy (MBCT): Combines cognitive therapy with the meditative practice called mindfulness to manage negative thoughts.
+- MBCT.
+Combines cognitive therapy with mindfulness to manage thoughts.

 Holistic Therapies for Depression

-- Journaling: Keeping a journal is an excellent complimentary activity that helps patients to unload their thoughts and feelings on to the written page.
-This helps reduce the potency of the upsetting issue while also allowing them to process their feelings.
+- Keep a journal.
+Patients find relief when they unload their thoughts and feelings on to the written page.
+This helps reduce the power of the problem while also helping them to process their feelings.

-- Mindfulness: Mindfulness training can help individuals purposefully focus on the present moment instead of being distracted by negative thoughts about something in the past or future.
+- Mindfulness.
+This can help patients focus on the present moment instead of being distracted by negative thoughts.

-- Acupuncture: This ancient Chinese practice has shown promise as a natural adjunctive treatment option for helping reduce the effects of depression.
-With acupuncture, tiny needles are inserted into specific locations of the body to help balance energy flow.
+- Acupuncture: This ancient practice has shown promise as a natural treatment for helping to reduce low mood.
+Tiny needles are placed at certain parts of the body to help balance energy flow.

-- Aromatherapy: Essential oils are potent medicinal grade substances extracted from plants and flowers.
-Certain essential oils that have antidepressant or mood enhancing properties are used in a practice called aromatherapy, where the essence of the oil is diffused into the air to be inhaled, or is rubbed onto specific points on the body
+- Aromatherapy.
+Certain essential oils can help boost mood.
+The essence of the oil is diffused into the air to be inhaled, or is rubbed onto certain points on the body.

-- Yoga: The specific yoga postures combined with deep breathing and mindfulness can increase the production of GABA and help patients find some relief from depression symptoms.
+- Yoga.
+The yoga postures combined with deep breathing can increase GABA and help patients find some relief from depression symptoms.

-- Exercise: Regular cardio exercise is an outstanding natural mood booster.
-This is due to the production of endorphins, as well as increased levels of serotonin and dopamine, as a result of physical exertion.
-Exercise can also help improve sleep quality and regulate stress, both of which will contribute to wellbeing.
+- Exercise.
+Regular cardio exercise is also a mood booster.
+This is because it can produce hormones that impact our state of mind.
+It can also help improve sleep quality and regulate stress, both of which will contribute to wellbeing.